 86.5 million — active buyers, roughly fifteen for every active seller.

 The narrative that "Etsy is dying" assumes the seller decline keeps accelerating.
 The 2025 10-K shows the opposite.
 The setup fee did its job — it filtered out drop-shippers, tourists, and shops opened on a whim — and the rump is now stabilizing.
-Etsy also divested Depop for $1.2 billion in 2025, signaling a refocus on the core marketplace rather than a multi-brand portfolio play.
+Etsy also agreed to sell Depop to eBay for $1.2 billion — announced February 2026 and expected to close in Q2 2026 per its FY2025 10-K — signaling a refocus on the core marketplace rather than a multi-brand portfolio play.

 What to actually do: Audit your active listings against the new attribution rule.
 If you used AI tools at any point — image generation, copywriting, design assistance — disclose it in the listing description and update the "Made by/Designed by" dropdown accordingly.
-If a listing was removed under the old rule, the new Policy Violations appeals page (not the support-ticket route) is now the right channel.
+If a listing was removed and you believe it complies with the current standards, follow Etsy's listed dispute process rather than assuming the removal is final.

 Shift 2: AI search is rewriting product discovery